abeardsley-vertex/color-checker/README.md

   if (myColorChecker.isValid) { /*do something*/ };
   ```

-  # Place the component in JSX
+  # Use the Component in JSX
   ```html
   <ColorChecker colors={colors} comparisons={comparisons} />
   ```